Enron scandal: Enron

 Lay pleaded not guilty to the eleven criminal charges, and claimed that he was misled by those around him.
 He attributed the main cause for the company's demise to Fastow.
 Lay was convicted of all six counts of securities and wire fraud for which he had been tried, and he was subject to a maximum total sentence of 45 years in prison.
 However, before sentencing was scheduled, Lay died on July 5, 2006.
 At the time of his death, the SEC had been seeking more than $90 million from Lay in addition to civil fines.
-The case of Lay's wife, Linda, is a difficult one.
-She sold roughly 500,000 shares of Enron ten minutes to thirty minutes before the information that Enron was collapsing went public on November 28, 2001.
+Linda Lay sold roughly 500,000 shares of Enron ten minutes to thirty minutes before the information that Enron was collapsing went public on November 28, 2001.
 Linda was never charged with any of the events related to Enron.

 Although Michael Kopper worked at Enron for more than seven years, Lay did not know of Kopper even after the company's bankruptcy.
 Kopper was able to keep his name anonymous in the entire affair.
 Kopper was the first Enron executive to plead guilty.
-Chief Accounting Officer Rick Causey was indicted with six felony charges for disguising Enron's financial condition during his tenure.
+Rick Causey was indicted with six felony charges for disguising Enron's financial condition during his tenure.
 After pleading not guilty, he later switched to guilty and was sentenced to seven years in prison.

 All told, sixteen people pleaded guilty for crimes committed at the company, and five others, including four former Merrill Lynch employees (three of whose convictions were subsequently overturned on appeal), were found guilty.
 Eight former Enron executives testified—the main witness being Fastow—against Lay and Skilling, his former bosses.
 Another was Kenneth Rice, the former chief of Enron Corp.'s high-speed Internet unit, who cooperated and whose testimony helped convict Skilling and Lay.
 In June 2007, he received a 27-month sentence.